brianlieberman/iDrive81/README.md

 This application was created for the iPhone 4/4S/5 using the iOS 6 SDK.

-Artwork, design elements and some development by Lauren Gibboney and Olivia Erickson.
+Artwork, design elements, and some development by Lauren Gibboney and Olivia Erickson.